stefanosAgelastos/IaCexample/README.md

 The assignment is to use Terraform to provision a load balancer that points to an Autoscaling group which runs ec2 with an NGINX as static HTML server.
-Document your thoughts into a README so I know how you work and where I can help you get better.
+I'm also instructed to document my thoughts into a README, in order to showcase how I work and facilitate my mentor in providing me help to get better.
 LINKS [Documentation](https://www.terraform.io/) and [tutorial](https://blog.gruntwork.io/an-introduction-to-terraform-f17df9c6d180)

 # Contents